Searching with template expressions

 • You have domain knowledge about the functional form of your solution

-• You want to learn vector-valued expressions (e.g., force fields, velocity fields)
+• You want to learn expressions for a vector-valued output

 • You need to enforce constraints on which variables can appear in different parts of the expression